-The blended learning course (face to face sessions and online inputs) offers teachers the opportunity to engage and collaborate over an eight week period which include a day-long participative face to face session at the beginning and at the end of the period, supported by fortnightly inputs from online materials.
+The blended learning course (face to face sessions and online inputs) offered teachers the opportunity to engage and collaborate over an eight week period which included a day-long participative face to face session at the beginning and at the end of the period, supported by fortnightly inputs from online materials.

-The online course offers the same opportunity for engagement and collaboration in an online setting – complete the online inputs at a time and location convenient to you.
+The online course offered the same opportunity for engagement and collaboration in an online setting – completing the online inputs at a time and location convenient to participants.

-Teachers who successfully complete the course will be eligible to apply for British Council Professional partnerships grants of £3000 towards overseas study visits to partner schools in other countries.
-Learning can be used to strengthen international links at your school, enriching teaching and learning through partnerships and joint projects.
+Teachers who successfully completed the course were eligible to apply for British Council Professional partnerships grants of £3000 towards overseas study visits to partner schools in other countries.

-The professional learning is fully funded for all local authority teachers.
+The professional learning was fully funded for all local authority teachers.